tommbk50-hub/Diabetes-Research-and-Discussions/index.md

     <strong>Key Concept:</strong> The receptor's structure is defined by its ability to transition between "closed" inactive states and "extended" active states upon ligand binding.
   </div>

-  <p><strong>Signaling Role:</strong> Because it is a transmembrane protein, it can act as a bridge, receiving a signal from the hormone outside the cell and transmitting it to G proteins located on the inside of the cell to trigger a biological response, such as insulin secretion.</p>
+  <p><strong>Signalling Role:</strong> Because it is a transmembrane protein, it can act as a bridge, receiving a signal from the hormone outside the cell and transmitting it to G proteins located on the inside of the cell to trigger a biological response, such as insulin secretion.</p>
   <p><strong>Localisation:</strong> It is primarily found on the surface (plasma membrane) of various cell types, including pancreatic beta cells and certain neurons in the brain.</p>

   <h3>Main Structural Components</h3>